tanmaytrivedi9140/employee-work-hours-analysis/README.md

 # Output
-###  1. Employee That Worked For Consecutive Seven Days:
+###  1. Employee That Worked For Consecutive Seven Days
        [
   { name_of_employee: 'REsaXiaWE' },
   { name_of_employee: 'XAis' },